Understanding crawling user agents: your SEO guide to spiders

-What exactly are crawling user agents?
+What are crawling user agents?

-The role of crawling user agents in SEO
+Why crawling user agents matter for SEO

 How to identify crawling user agents